This intensive course will help you to:

 - meet English language offer conditions.

-The course consists of English for Academic Purposes (EAP) classes, combined with a series of academic lectures and seminars.
+The on-site phase of the course consists of English for Academic Purposes (EAP) classes, combined with academic lectures and seminars.
 These sessions will help you to enhance your academic reading, writing, listening and speaking skills, as well as your understanding of good academic practice in higher education.

-Some or all in-person teaching on this course may be changed to online teaching if health and safety measures in summer 2021 require us to take this step.
+Some or all in-person teaching on this course may change to online teaching depending on health and safety measures in summer 2022.

 Assessment and learning outcomes

 During the course, you will be tested across the four skills of reading, writing, listening and speaking using assessments that are benchmarked to the Common European Framework of Reference for Languages (CEFR).
 You will be awarded an overall grade on the University of St Andrews 20-point scale to reflect your performance on course assessments, as well as individual scores for each of the four skills.